Site visit to Woolage Village Recreation Ground with Channel Project artists Samuel Little and Ryan Cook.

 This opportunity is suitable for artists, craftspeople, architects and designers with proven experience of working to produce long-lasting works in the public realm to a tight brief and limited budget.

 The Project is funded by the Interreg Europe Green Pilgrimage Project.
 The Via Francigena Arts Trail will form part of a longer Arts Trail created by The EXPERIENCE Project, being delivered by the Kent Downs AONB Unit.
+There is more information here on the National Trail website

-DAD will be working with The Kent Downs ANOB and Peter Morris, the North Downs Way (NDW) National Trail manager who collaborated on the CHALKUP21 Art and Architecture trail between Folkestone and Deal which follows the North Downs way between Capel le Ferne and Dover Seafront before continuing on the English Coastal path to Deal.
+DAD is working with The Kent Downs ANOB and Peter Morris, the North Downs Way (NDW) National Trail manager who collaborated on the CHALKUP21 Art and Architecture trail between Folkestone and Deal which follows the North Downs way between Capel le Ferne and Dover Seafront before continuing on the English Coastal path to Deal.

 Peter Morris says, ‘It’s great to be working with DAD again.
 Previously we’ve worked on projects mainly in the built and urban settings.
 The Via Francigena Arts Trail project has a rural focus and will be really interesting to see how artists interpret the landscape and pilgrim heritage of this section of the route.
 We can’t wait for these pieces to be installed, providing more people with more reasons to visit the trail’.